Juvar1/microstrip-calc-1/README.md

 # microstrip-calc-1
 Microstrip line calculations translated from Fortran to Python.
-DOES NOT WORK YET.
-Work in progress.
 Now going to use Fortran language with modern computer with GNU Fortran-9 compiler.
 Stay tuned...

 Original sources:
 1. Dynamic Solutions for Single and Coupled Microstrip Lines.